-To ask the Secretary of State for Wales when he last met the chairman of British Coal; and what matters he discussed.
+To ask the Secretary of State for Energy when he last met the chairman of British Coal; and what matters were discussed.